jywarren/portfolio/chinatown.md

 * [Early preview of Seeing Providence Chinatown](https://unterbahn.medium.com/an-early-look-at-seeing-providence-chinatown-c0ac9674d146) (Nov 14, 2021)
 * [Early February Update](https://unterbahn.medium.com/seeing-providence-chinatown-early-february-update-e568be07ab7d) (Feb 9 2022)
-* See ongoing progress updates and sneak peeks at my [Instagram stories feed](https://www.instagram.com/unterbahn/).
+* See progress updates and sneak peeks at my [Instagram stories feed](https://www.instagram.com/unterbahn/).

 The colonial histories of anthropology and archaeology are a sensitive aspect of any work to reconstruct or "make visible" communities which have been the subjects of extractive and dehumanizing research.
 This proposal focuses on opportunities for present day communities of color to find a personal connection with archival materials, and bringing these histories to life, not as a curiosity, but as a setting that might have been familiar to our grandparents – building on the work of authors such as Octavia Butler and Linda Sue Park, as well as the  concept of re-existencia described by Albán Achinte and Madina Tlostanova: "an active reworking of odors, tastes, colors and sounds of his/her ancestors and remaking of systematically negated forms of interactions with the world, of being and perception…  a sensual response of resistance…  in defiance to coloniality."
 (I learned about re-existencia through [Aisha Jandosova](https://www.instagram.com/towardsanidealplace/) and [Aida Issakhankyzy](https://www.instagram.com/uaqytjaryqkenistik/))